iftechfoundation/ifarchive-admintool/TESTING.md

 # Creating a test environment

 A note on Python versions: This software requires Python 3.7 or later.
-I have tested on 3.11.
+I have tested on 3.7 and 3.11.

 3.7 is rather archaic, but it's what the Archive server has available.
 Some of the code could be simplified a bit if I installed a later version, and I will do that someday, but right now everything needs to be compatible with 3.7.